 - The POP (People Obtaining Prosperity) program provides full tuition assistance and additional support services to make obtaining an education at Southeast Community College feasible for low-income individuals.
 POP participants can identify a new career path or expand existing job skills to improve their employment and wage.

-- The Center's TRADE (Tackling Recidivism And Developing Employability) program, funded through a grant from the State of Nebraska Department of Corrections, provides education, training and assistance to current and formerly incarcerated individuals.
+- The Center's Opening Doors (formerly TRADE) community reentry program, funded through a grant from the State of Nebraska Department of Corrections, provides education, training and assistance to current and formerly incarcerated individuals.
 The program's hands-on training and mentorship ensure participants have the knowledge and skills necessary to successfully reenter the community and secure employment.

 - EduTech career development and Google Career Certificate scholarship programs are short-term online training programs focused on preparing learners for a career in the well-paid, growing industry of technology.